Log Reduction Calculator

 How many log reductions are required for sterilization?

 Sterilization is defined as a 10^-6 probability of a surviving organism (6-log reduction or Sterility Assurance Level of 10^-6).
-Disinfection standards vary: the EPA requires 3-log for bacteria and 4-log for viruses in drinking water.
+Disinfection standards vary: the EPA requires 3-log for Giardia and 4-log for viruses in drinking water.

 What is the difference between log reduction and percent kill?